KeiHiguchi/Novel-Classification/README.md

 This project classifies six popular novels by using LSTM-RNN.

 ## How to run programs
-You need to run textdata_generation.py to create detasets before running novel_classification.py
+You need to run textdata_generation.py to create datasets before running novel_classification.py